Sir-Chester-King/Python-Application-Using-Kubernetes-Volumes-HostPath/README.md

 This explain is all up and running.

 3) Build the Docker Image
-Tag the name of image a with the name the DockerHub Public Repository, that will be used by Kubernetes Deployment (in mu case sirchesterking/kubernetes-volumes-emprydir).<br>
+Tag the name of image a with the name the DockerHub Public Repository, that will be used by Kubernetes Deployment (in my case is: sirchesterking/kubernetes-volumes-hostpath).<br>
 To build the Docker image, you must use the following command:
 ```
 # We use the direectory " . ", 'cause when apply this command, we are int the same directory of Dockerfile.
-docker buil -t sirchesterking/kubernetes-volumes-emprydir .
+docker build -t sirchesterking/kubernetes-volumes-hostpath .
 ```

 To view the list of image: